Juubes/sandwich-factory/README.md

 ## Database

-Stores client data, orders, sandwiches and all other data from the services.
-Every service has access to only to its own data.
-The database is implemented with MongoDB.
+The original plan was to implement saving authentication credentials and other data to MongoDB.
+Right now everything is volatile and disappears on a restart.

 # How does the system work?